Every hour at least one New Zealander dies from cancer.

-Almost 800 New Zealanders who die of cancer each year could be saved if they lived in Australia.
-That's 8000 lives needlessly lost.
+Close to 800 New Zealanders who die of cancer each year could be saved if we had Australia's survival rates.

 • Government unveils national cancer agency and $60 million injection into Pharmac

 On June 29, 2016, Girbin was diagnosed with stage four terminal bowel cancer.

 For three years the young Auckland mum of one and grandma of three was visiting her GP at least once every month complaining of stabbing pain.
 She was desperate for answers.